Totana: Prehistory and Ancient history

 This current municipality has been inhabited from the Prehistory, specifically from the Middle Palaeolithic, but during the Upper Palaeolithic Totana it was already occupied by humans.

 During the Chalcolithic there was also human presence, for example a settlement named Poblado del Campico de Lébor.
 Archaeological remains in that area are mainly holes, which could have been silos, and stone implements such as arrow tips and sickles.

-In the Bronze Age there are noteworthy archaeological remains about a settlement of the Argaric civilization which name is La Bastida.
+In the Bronze Age there are noteworthy archaeological remains about a settlement of the Argaric civilization in La Bastida.
 There were people in that town from 1,675 BC to 1100 BC.
 Its maximum population consisted of 600-800 inhabitants and it took place about 1550 BC.

 During the late Bronze Age, people moved from the settlement because of a crisis that was caused by a lack of foodstuff for all the inhabitants of La Bastida.
 They started to populate a new settlement named Las Cabezuelas.

 Remains about the Iberian era have been found in Las Cabezuelas.
 These consist mainly of ceramic objects and wall plinths belonging to little-sized rooms, with regular allocation and ordinary masonry.

 This archaeological area has also remains from the Roman Hispania era.
 These are mainly ceramic objects and walls with opus africanum masonry.